amtoaer

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...

 At this point, accessing localhost:8000 on Windows will open the server correctly.
-However, in certain other scenarios (such as database connections), this mapping may fail.
+However, in some other scenarios (such as database connections), this mapping may fail.
 Could it be because WSL only maps the ports for HTTP services? (doubtful)

 Manually Find the LAN IP of WSL and Use That IP for Access#